eyal-weiss/plandem-public/README.md

 ## Papers

 - Planning with Multiple Action-Cost Estimates, Eyal Weiss and Gal A. Kaminka, ICAPS 2023
-- A Generalization of the Shortest Path Problem to Graphs with Multiple Edge-Cost Estimates, Eyal Weiss, Ariel Felner and Gal A. Kaminka, ICAPS RDDPS Workshop 2023
+- A Generalization of the Shortest Path Problem to Graphs with Multiple Edge-Cost Estimates, Eyal Weiss, Ariel Felner and Gal A. Kaminka, ECAI 2023

 Relevant information appears in directories with the same name.